Court Martial (Star Trek: The Original Series): Plot

 Mr. Spock discovers that he is able to beat the Enterprise computer several times at three dimensional chess, despite having given the computer all his knowledge of the game.
 He concludes that the computer has been tampered with as his best outcome should have been a draw.
 Spock arrives with his findings before the court-martial verdict can be handed down, and Cogley makes an impassioned speech on the rights of man versus the machine, demanding that the court reconvene aboard the Enterprise.
 Once there, Spock notes only three people could have altered the computer records aboard the Enterprise: Kirk, himself, and Finney.
 Cogley suggests that Finney is not dead.

 After most of the crew is beamed down to Starbase 11, Dr. McCoy uses a sensitive auditory device tied into the computer that can detect a human heartbeat aboard the ship, and masks out those of all known to remain aboard.
 One heartbeat remains, coming from Engineering.
 Kirk goes there to find Finney, who draws a phaser and informs him that he has sabotaged the ship so she will drop out of orbit, killing everyone aboard.
-Kirk reveals that Finney's daughter Jame is also aboard, confusing him and giving Kirk time to wrestle the weapon away.
-After Finney is secured, Kirk repairs the damage.
+Kirk reveals that Finney's daughter Jame is also aboard, confusing him and giving Kirk time to wrestle the weapon away and knock out Finney.
+After Finney is secured, Kirk repairs enough of the damage to allow the Enterprise to regain a stable orbit.

 Captain Kirk is cleared of all charges and restored to duty.
+As a footnote, Lt.
+Areel Shaw, the Starfleet JAG who had been the prosecutor at the court martial, mentions that Sam Cogley will be defending Ben Finney at his court martial for his actions against Kirk.